The Seminar

 - Voluntary.
 Since the Lord of the Harvest is the One who sends out workers, we do not try to compel people to participate in the training.
 It is for those who want to be equipped to change the world like He did.
 (Note: workers refers to anyone who does what Jesus did, not just full-time church workers.)

 - Substantial.
 This is in keeping with the importance of the mission and the power of the Enemy.
-If we were to dumb it down, we would not be doing you a favor.
+If we were to dumb it down, we would not be doing anyone a favor.

 - Rewarding.
 The sacrifices made for training or service will yield the blessing and fulfillment of being a useful tool for our Master.